Krawik01/Krawik01/README.md

 ### Hi there 👋

-I am a student of computer science at PJATK in Warsaw 🚀 and I am from Poland.
+I am a student of computer science at PJATK in Warsaw 🚀

 ### 🛠️ Languages and Tools: